-Apart from his lifelong work in music Rowland has aquired many skills and is a competant bricklayer and carpenter, a painter and a keen gardener.
+Apart from his lifelong work in music Rowland has acquired many skills and is a competent bricklayer and carpenter, a painter and a keen gardener.
 A collector and restorer of player pianos and reed organs, reproducing pianos and related instruments and music rolls.

-Expert in architecture of all periods, with special interest in that of the nineteenth and early twentienth centuries; former voluntary case worker for the Victorian Society.
+Expert in the architecture of all periods, with a special interest in that of the nineteenth and early twentieth centuries; former voluntary caseworker for the Victorian Society.
 (Rowland knows more about architecture than music!)
 A scholar of the life and works of the composer Erich Wolfgang Korngold, and author of a dissertation on this subject, 1983, and co-author of the programme note for the British premiere of Korngold’s opera, “Die Tote Stadt” at the South Bank Centre, 1998.